AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat-two/setup-and-configuration/agent-settings.md

    ![](assets/agent-settings-5.png)

 If you're logged in to the app, you'll receive an in-app notification of an incoming chat.
-If you're not logged in, you'll receive a browser notification.
+If you're not logged in, you'll receive a browser notification (if you've [set that up](/help/marketo/product-docs/demand-generation/dynamic-chat-two/live-chat/agent-inbox.md#live-chat-notifications){target="_blank"}).

 >[!IMPORTANT]
 >
 >The [availability toggle](/help/marketo/product-docs/demand-generation/dynamic-chat-two/live-chat/agent-inbox.md#availability-toggle){target="_blank"} in the Agent Inbox **will override** what you enter in the Live Chat Availability tab.
 So if you're scheduled as available from 1p-5p but need to take a quick break at 3p, you don't need to alter your agent settings.
-Availability toggle status will remain until you manually switch it, or until the next block of time in your availability is reached.
+Availability toggle status will remain until you manually change it, or until the next block of time in your availability is reached.

 >[!TIP]
 >